ckids-datafirst/2023-fall-urban-futures/content/goals/index.md

 share: false
 ---

-The goal is to create a <b>research networking tool<b> that allows researchers and decision-makers to access centralized research information.
+The goal is to create a <b>research networking tool</b> that allows researchers and decision-makers to access centralized research information.

 ## A Web Application